-- 4.1 As noted above, on July 24, 2024, this Court granted the Recognition of Final Orders and Bidding Procedures Order that, among other things, recognized the Bidding Procedures Order granted by the U.S. Bankruptcy Court. - 4.2 As described in the First Report, the Bidding Procedures Order, among other things: (a) approves the Auction and Bidding Procedures; (b) establishes certain dates and deadlines and scheduling of an auction or auctions, if necessary; (c) approves the manner of notice of the auction and sale hearing; (d) approves procedures for the assumption and assignment of certain Executory Contracts and Unexpired Leases in connection with the sale transaction, if any; and (e) approves a process for entry into a stalking horse purchase agreement including any applicable bid protections not to exceed three percent of the proposed purchase price.
+- 4.1 As described in the Pre-Filing Report, prior to the Petition Date, the Company explored various strategic alternatives, including refinancings, recapitalizations, and asset sales, and launched a marketing process for the sale of substantially all of the Company's assets (the "Sale Process").
+Following the Petition Date, the Debtors sought the Bidding Procedures Order to continue the Sale Process on a post-filing basis. - As described in the First Report, the Bidding Procedures Order, among other things: (a) approves the auction and Bidding Procedures (as defined in the Bidding Procedures Order); (b) establishes certain dates and deadlines and scheduling of an auction or auctions, if necessary; (c) approves the manner of notice of the auction and sale hearing; (d) approves procedures for the assumption and assignment of certain Executory Contracts and Unexpired Leases (each as defined in the Bidding Procedures) in connection with the sale transaction, if any; and (e) approves a process for entry into a stalking horse purchase agreement including any applicable bid protections that are not to exceed three (3) percent of the proposed purchase price.